fraterrisus/walkthroughs/dragon-wars/README.md

 Characters 1–4 in the marching order are the only ones who can melee, so generally you'll want four fighter types and three mage types behind them.
 Of the NPCs, **Ulrik** is an obvious choice for the front lines. **Louie** could swing either way (for a fighter, he's got a high SPR) but he doesn't start with any magic skills. **Valar** is already a great Sun mage. **Halifax** is a fighter, but he doesn't appear until super late in the game, and by the time you can pick him up you probably don't want to get rid of anyone else.

 That being said, creating two fighters and two mages is probably your best bet.
 But that begs the question of which magic skills to take, and there's not really a single correct answer.
 Every school is useful, but every school can also be skipped at creation time. **High Magic** has the best early-game zap spells and there's no way to get access to it without building a PC with it, but you could live without it if you really wanted to.
 (The [Magic College](walkthrough.md#not-far-enough-away-if-you-ask-me-scorpion-bridge-magic-college) becomes unsolvable, though.)
-Valar comes with **Sun Magic** and a bunch of spells pre-loaded, so you don't need your own, but if you were going to double up on a school, this is the one I'd pick. **Druid Magic** is *required* in order to win the game, but because of that it's possible to pick it up in-game for free.
+Valar comes with **Sun Magic** and a bunch of spells pre-loaded, so you don't need your own, but if you were going to double up on a school, this is the one I'd pick.
+There are two **Druid Magic** spells that are literally *required* in order to win the game, but because of that it's possible to pick it up in-game for free.
 You could let a strong fighter become a Druid mage instead of making one; I've had success letting Louie take this role.

 Okay, fine, you're here for opinions, here's mine: For a fresh party, I almost always take *High Magic* and *Druid Magic*.
 My High Mage sits in slot 5 with a high DEX, and they get the Gatlin Bow / Magic Quiver combo in the second half of the game.
-I pick up Valar early to round out the set, and Louie gets *Druid* from Enkidu once he's ready.
+I pick up Valar early to round out the set, and Louie gets *Druid Magic* from Enkidu once he's ready.
 Having two Druid mages is no bad thing (*D:Cure All*).
 But this is definitely not the only way to do it.

 #### Attributes
-Whoever's going to wrestle Enkidu for *Druid Magic* needs at least STR 16.
-Fighters will need at least STR 17 to use the good *Swords*.
-(If you have it early, consider taking a Greatsword from the Purgatory Arena.)
-There are a number of 'puzzles' (rocks to move, etc.) that you'll need STR 18 to defeat.
-A 20 is the minimum to use the good *Axes*, 22 gets you all the *Two-Handers*, and a few statues can only be moved with a 24.
-If your STR is higher than the minimum for a melee weapon, you get +1 bonus damage for every five points above the requirement, so for example if you use a Hand Axe (min STR 5) with a 20 STR you deal 1d6+3 damage.
+**Strength**: Whoever's going to wrestle Enkidu for *Druid Magic* needs at least STR 16, which also gets you all the *Flails*.
+You're almost certainly going to want STR 17 in order to use every *Sword*; if you have it early, consider taking a Greatsword from the Purgatory Arena.
+STR 18 gets you most *Axes* and *Maces* and solves most Strength-based puzzles (moving loose rocks, etc).
+Ulrik starts with STR 20, which gets you every melee weapon except some *Two-handers*.
+There's one pesky statue near the end that requires STR 24 to move.
+And if you really want to use the Heavy Sword, you need STR 25.
+But keep in mind: if your STR is higher than the minimum for a melee weapon, you get +1 bonus damage for every five points above the requirement, so for example if you use a Hand Axe (requires STR 5) with a 20 STR you deal 1d6+3 damage.

-I think DEX 20 is generally a good idea, both for the +5 AV / DV and because it puts you solidly in the middle of the pack compared to the enemies you'll be fighting (for the sake of combat order).
+**Dexterity:** I think DEX 20 is generally a good idea, both for the +5 AV / DV and because it puts you solidly in the middle of the pack compared to the enemies you'll be fighting (for the sake of combat order).
 You'll hit first against most "scrubs" and probably go after most "big" enemies.
-Spending the 8 AP to get to DEX 24 isn't worth it, although DEX 21 plus the three point boost from the Universal God at the end of the game is nice before you plunge into the depths of the Nisir.
-Your spellcasters can start lower and work their way up later, and if you have a Druid mage in the back row it's not a terrible idea to follow the manual's suggestion and leave their DEX low so they can cast group-heal spells at the *end* of the round.
+Spending the 8 AP to get to DEX 24 isn't worth it, although DEX 21 plus the three-point boost from the Universal God at the end of the game is nice before you plunge into the depths of the Nisir.
+Your spellcasters can start lower and work their way up later, and if you have a Druid mage in the back row it's not a terrible idea to follow the suggestion in the game's manual and leave their DEX low so they can cast group-heal spells at the *end* of the round.
 (Don't also make them your *Bows* specialist, though; they'll want a high DEX for the damage bonus.)

-INT is useful for mages that cast attack spells.
+**Intelligence:** INT is useful for mages that cast attack spells.
 Check out the [Magic](#magic) section and look for spells that require an "Attack Roll"; they use INT instead of DEX (and magic skill instead of weapon skill) to calculate the effective AV.
 Note that zap spells don't "miss", they just deal half damage on an unsuccessful attack roll, so don't sweat this too much.
 And don't bother spending any points on your fighters' INT.

 #### Skills
 There are lots of ways to build an effective party in *Dragon Wars*, but the most important piece of advice I have is to lean heavily into *Bandage*.
 Set aside one of your PCs to be your medic and don't let your fighters' HP stat outpace the medic's skill level by more than one or two ranks, and you'll dramatically reduce your dependence on magical healing.
 That, in turn, will reduce your dependence on Dragon Stones, and you'll thank me for that later.
 The downside is your medic won't have any other skills and might lag a bit behind the rest of the party in attributes, but it's worth it.

-You also definitely want to take *Lockpick*: one rank is pretty much required and three gets you through nearly everything; see [Game Mechanics](#game-mechanics).
+You definitely want to take *Lockpick*: one rank is pretty much required and three gets you through nearly everything (see [Game Mechanics](#game-mechanics)).
 I recommend *Lockpick 3*, eventually.

 I also strongly suggest one rank in *Climb*, because you need it to use the well to get from the Mystic Wood to the Underworld and it's handy in a few other places as well.

-One rank in *Arcane Lore* allows you to use the Transportation Nexus intentionally, instead of being randomly teleported every time you step on it.
+One rank in *Arcane Lore* allows you to use the Transportation Nexus, which is super handy.
+The Nexus in the Mystic Wood will teleport you randomly to one of the other two locations if you don't have *Arcane Lore*; the other two locations simply won't work at all.
 Technically Halifax comes with it, but he's on the wrong side of the world.

 You'll want roughly two of *Tracker*, *Bureaucracy*, and *Hiding*, but you don't need all three and Louie comes with *Hiding* so you can narrow that down (unless you aren't planning to pick up Louie for some reason).
 Search the walkthrough for more information.